Selco Explains How (and Why) to be the Gray Man

 Think in layers

-Your defense should not start at your house door because by that time you have lost some of your advantage.
+Your defense should not start at your house door because by that time you have lost some of your advantages.
 Think in layers.

 For example, the first layer is a neighboring house, the second layer is your yard, and the third layer is inside your home.